-The chairman Stevens's speech and announced that Alonzo E. Wilson had been selected by the National committee as temporary secretary.
-He then suggested that the roli of states be called and each state presented the names of those selected for the committee on credentials.
-This was not followed out exac
+The chairman then addressed the convention.
+Mr. Dickie took the floor at the close of Chairman Stevens's speech and announced that Alonzo E. Wilson had been selected by the National committee as temporary secretary.
+He then suggested that the roil of states be called and each state presented the names of those selected for the committee on credentials.
+This was not followed out exactly, but as each state was called the names of those chosen for the various committee were selt up to the platform.